hapv3/neural-compiler/docs/neural_ai_full_support_implementation_plan.md

   and the full graph byte-exactly.
 The full package contains two `AFU_BINARY` residual Adds, one `AFU_GLOBAL_AVGPOOL`, and the expected Conv/linebuffer commands, with no `AFU_LUT` activation command.
+- The compiler-generated Micro-MobileNet stage-1 stem Conv (`96x96x3 -> 48x48x32`) is a byte-exact PASS on Verilator at 83,786 PMU
+  cycles.
+Its PMU attribution is 41,801 retired Snitch instructions, 2,304 systolic compute cycles, 3,426 iDMA busy cycles, and 248 TCDM stall cycles.
+  This is a single stem-Conv attribution run from `test_compiler_generated_micro_mobilenet_stage1`, not an equivalent full-graph comparison.
 - Neural-AI compiler-runtime host ABI/layout/quantization checks pass.
 - Compiler-generated Verilator packages pass byte-exactly:
   - RGB K3 S2 C3 -> C32: 195,997 simulated ns after wide-row chunking, versus